The Last of the Mohicans: Comics

 Classic Comics #4, The Last of the Mohicans, first published 1942.

 Marvel Comics has published two versions of the story: in 1976 a one-issue version as part of their Marvel Classics Comics series (issue #13).
 In 2007, they published a six-issue mini-series to start the new Marvel Illustrated series.

 Famed manga artist Shigeru Sugiura wrote and illustrated a very loose manga adaptation of the story in 1952–53 (remade in 1973–74).
 This adaptation is heavily influenced by American movies and western comics and is filled with absurd humor and anachronistic jokes.
 An English translation of Sugiura's 1973–4 version including a lengthy essay on Sugiura's artistic influences was published in the United States in 2013.

+Books

+Written adaptations of The Last of the Mohicans, ranging from sequels and spin-offs to retellings and modernized translations, include: